 On April 24, 2020, the Government announced plans to trial the use of drones to help deliver food and medical supplies to hospitals.
 The Government had already decided to move forward on a future transport zone in Southampton and Portsmouth, which they’re now accelerating due to the pandemic.
 The trials are expected to start “next week to carry equipment and supplies [from the mainland] to St Mary’s Hospital near Newport on the Isle of Wight.”
 A spokesperson told the BBC that the first flights would carry personal protective equipment (PPE).
 In the future, they expect that the drones could delivery time-critical supplies such as blood and organs.
 According to the BBC, “The trial will use a petrol-fuelled Windracers Ultra fixed-wing drone, capable of carrying 100kg for up to 1,000km (621 miles).
 However, initially the drone will not carry its maximum payload.
 One report suggests a 40kg maximum payload.
 The Department for Transport said the drone would fly autonomously along a fixed route between Lee-on-Solent in Hampshire and Binstead on the Isle of Wight.
 Two safety pilots – one at each airfield – will oversee each flight.”
 The expected flight time would be around 10 minutes.
 It’s unclear what current delivery times are without drones.
 One critic claims that there’s a 20 minute ferry that docs closer to the hospital than the airport that the drone will be landing at.
 In any event, the route has not been approved by the Civil Aviation Authority (CAA).
 The trial can only start when permission is granted.
 More on the drone technology here.
 That being said, the CAA has just made this short term legislation adjustment to make it easier for drone pilots to fly beyond visual line of sight.

 In one hyperlocal example, a local sandwich shop in Indiana is using a drone to deliver sandwiches within a 3 mile radius.
 As for institutional deployments, Silicon Valley companies Matternet and Zipline are expected to operate deliveries in North Carolina in response to the coronavirus starting mid-May 2020.
 On April 24, 2020, the Department of Transportation in North Carolina held this virtual public meeting to the use of cargo drones in response to the pandemic.
 Matternet has proposed to deliver healthcare gear, medicine and personal protective equipment (PPE) while Zipline is proposing to deliver PPE.
 Note that Matternet already has ongoing delivery services in Raleigh.
 Matternet is also teaming up with CVS to deliver “prescription medication by drone to the 135,000 residents living in a Florida retirement community that is under lockdown due to the coronavirus.”
 The first deliveries, which are set to launch on May 4, 2020, “will be less than one half mile and goods will be dropped off at a location near the retirement community.”
 This reports suggests that once dropped off, a truck will complete the deliveries.
 Over in Virginia, the demand for Google Wing’s ongoing delivery services has increased in response to the lockdown.
 Per this report, “Wing has teamed up with CVS and FedEx in using drones to deliver goods to the residents of Christianburg, Virginia who are also locked down during the coronavirus pandemic.”
+As of June 16th, Wing deliveries include school meals and school books.
 In North Dakota, the drone company Flytrex is reportedly starting trial deliveries as well.
 Update: Zipline is starting to deliver to a single hospital in North Carolina in partnership with Novant Health according to this report dated May 27, 2020.
 For now, the delivery route is just 15 miles.

 An important point to keep in mind is that hard-to-reach communities do not necessarily benefit from existing drone deliveries.
 It comes down to business models.
 Companies like Zipline set up their droneports in areas that require high-frequency, high-volume deliveries as this creates a worthwhile return on investment.
 This explains why Zipline’s droneports are designed to make some 600 deliveries per day within a ~75km radius.
 To this end, it is unlikely that companies like Zipline would invest in building a droneport in an area that requires some 600 deliveries per year, let alone 600 deliveries per month when their droneports can make well over 15,000 deliveries monthly.
 Remote villages are small and dispersed.
 As such, the demand per village for medical supplies is nowhere near as high as the demand per town or city.
 One might well suppose that hard-to-reach indigenous communities like those in the Amazon Rainforest are completely isolated world and thus the safest from the pandemic.
 Unfortunately, these remote communities are already being hit by the coronavirus.
 What’s more, COVID-19 represents an “existential threat that could decimate tribes that have survived the encroachment of the outside world for centuries.”